Cervical cancer survivor warns us not to ignore this unusual symptom

 "It was the worst time of my life.
 I had the chemo, the radio, the sickness, the steroids and pills – at one point I was taking 21 tablets a day and morphine.’
 After treatment, Carla got the all clear in March 2013, a moment she’ll never forget."

 After treatment, Carla got the all clear in March 2013, something she can never forget.
 And her recovery has been amazing.
 From being unable to stand in the shower to canoeing over 100 miles, I salute her spirit!

-The cancer of the cervix is the 10th most common cancer in Singapore, and the good news is, the incidence is declining.
-And it is so, all thanks to the screening initiatives taken by the Singapore Cancer Society.
+The cancer of the cervix is one of the most common cancers in the world, and the good news is, the incidence is declining.
+And it is so, all thanks to the screening initiatives taken by organizations like the Singapore Cancer Society.

 According to the SCS recommendations, a woman should get a pap smear

 - After the age of 25, till age 69